psfoley/openfl/docs/tutorial.docker.rst

 using the simplest MNIST dataset as an example.

 Before we start the tutorial, please make sure you have Docker installed and confugured properly.
-Here is a easy test to run:
+Here is a easy test to run in order to test some basic functionality:

 .. code-block:: console